 Corning Gob Pile is located in Section 4 of Pleasant Township in Perry County and lies within the 14 digit HUC unit #05030304070010.
 The project site is 5 acres and is located in the Headwaters of Sunday Creek north of Rendville.
 Project discharge was measured at the pond discharge from coal refuse area.
 The design will be completed by ODNR-DMRM.
 The treatment approach for this site is to remove all coal refuse located in the floodplain and along the stream bank of Sunday Creek.
 The major consideration for this project will be to not impact the stream configuration, re-establish a floodplain, move refuse to higher elevation and cover with soil to reduce contact with air and water.
 The goal of the design is to reduce metal loadings from headwaters of Sunday Creek.
 The project goal will be evaluated after completion.
-Construction is planned to begin April 2007 and be completed September 30, 2007.
+Construction is expected to be completed December 31, 2007.
 Funding for this project will be ODNR-DMRM in house design in conjunction with Federal AML Program site and Ohio EPA 319 for construction.